BM 650x180x70 [4x M8]

 - They exhibit extremely high magnetic induction on the surface of the magnet,

-- Wide application in advanced technologically fields – are utilized in hard drives, electric motors, medical apparatus or very advanced devices.
+- Significant importance in the industry of new technologies – are utilized in computer drives, electric drive mechanisms, medical devices or very advanced devices.

 Disadvantages of neodymium magnets: